-Subsequent to initial recognition, internally generated intangible assets are reported at cost less accumulated amortisation and accumulated impairment losses.
+After initial recognition, internally generated intangible assets are reported at cost less accumulated amortisation and accumulated impairment losses.

-Depreciation is provided on the basis of the assets' residual value and an assessment of the assets' expected useful lives, however, no more than 5 years from finishing the technology or receival of the first milestone-payment.
+Depreciation is provided based on the assets' residual value and an assessment of the assets' expected useful lives, however, no more than 5 years from finishing the technology or receival of the first milestone-payment.